igrek51/nuclear/doc/autocompletion.md

 Auto-completion is enabled by default to all known keywords based on the declared subcommands and options.

-Defining possible choices may help in auto-completing arguments.
+Defining possible choices may imporove auto-completing arguments.
 You can declare explicit possible values list or a function which provides such a list at runtime.

 **completers.py**:
 ```python